Mona Lisa and the Blood Moon: Production

-In October 2018, it was announced Kate Hudson, Craig Robinson, Altonio Jackson, and Zac Efron had joined the cast of the film, with Ana Lily Amirpour directing from a screenplay she wrote.
-John Lesher will serve as a producer under his Le Grisbi Productions banner.
-Black Bicycle Entertainment is producing in association with wiip, Luke Rodgers will executive produce.
+In October 2018, it was announced Kate Hudson, Craig Robinson, Altonio Jackson, and Zac Efron had joined the cast of the film, with Ana Lily Amirpour directing from a screenplay she wrote, John Lesher serving as a producer under his Le Grisbi Productions banner, Black Bicycle Entertainment producing in association with wiip, and Luke Rodgers acting as executive produce.
 In April 2019, Jun Jong-seo joined the cast of the film.
 In July 2019, it was announced Ed Skrein and Evan Whitten had joined the cast of the film, with Skrein replacing Efron.

 Principal photography began in July 2019.
 Alongside original music by Daniele Luppi, the soundtrack includes several songs by Bottin.
 It was filmed on location in New Orleans, Louisiana.

 Release

 Mona Lisa and the Blood Moon had its world premiere at the 78th Venice International Film Festival on September 5, 2021.
 On 15 March 2022, Saban Capital Group acquired the North American distribution rights to the film for release via its dedicated division, Saban Films.
 It was released in the United States on September 30, 2022.